Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 Looking to barista?
 Consider getting certified in food safety

-Understanding proper safe food-handling techniques and highlighting those skills on your resume will inform potential employers that you possess the skills necessary to succeed in these positions.
+Looking for a barista job?
+Highlighting safe food-handling credentials on your resume will inform potential employers that you have the skills to succeed.

 A Food Safety Manager certification (available from organizations like ServSafe, an educational branch of the National Restaurant Association) is one of the best ways to communicate that you possess basic cleanliness, sanitation, and food handling skills, even if you don't have much prior experience.
 ServSafe's Food Safety Manager course teaches topics like "The Importance of Food Safety," "Good Personal Hygiene," "Preventing Cross-Contamination," and "Cleaning and Sanitizing."